 Pain lasting longer than 12 weeks is considered “chronic.”
-Normally, the body should be able to heal itself within a 4-12 week period and if pain persists beyond that range, you may want to consider evaluation by a pain specialist.
+Normally, the body should be able to heal itself within a 4-12 week period and if pain persists beyond that range, you may want to consider .
 If you decide to schedule a visit with a specialist, you can ask about these 4 treatments everyone with chronic pain should know about.

 The Answer Isn’t Opioids